damian-t-p/STATS32-2020/project.md

 Work that is submitted more than 2 days after the due date will receive **0 points**.
 If you foresee that you may have difficulty meeting these deadlines, please come and speak with me **immediately**.

+# Finding project partners
+If you wish to work in a team and are looking for a partner, please post in the Discussions tab of the Canvas page.
+Either reply to the existing discussion post or create your own.

 # What might the final project look like?
 Here are some examples of good student projects from previous runs of this class:

 * [Development Assistance to Asia and the Asia-Pacific](/assets/past-projects/baroncatherine_LATE_135896_5133065_Baron-STATS-32-Project.html), by Catherine Baron